Memory and personalization

 - In the background, importance scores age based on how often a fact gets used.
 Identity-level facts decay slowly (months).
 Event facts decay quickly (weeks).
 Nothing gets deleted; it sinks down the ranking until something more relevant takes its place.

 You can browse, edit, or soft-delete individual facts.
-Settings > Memory > View memory opens a viewer with a list of facts, edges, and the active communication style.
+Settings > Vault Operator > Agents > Memory > View memory opens a viewer with a list of facts, edges, and the active communication style.

 You are in control

-Memory is just a SQLite file (memory.db).
+Memory is a SQLite file in .vault-operator/data/memory.db.
 The viewer lets you remove anything that is wrong.
 Auto-extraction never overwrites a fact in place, so the original is always recoverable through the audit log.

 Three layers, one store